italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 - {{optical-pluggable-in-device-packet-function}}: Optical pluggable module in a Device with Packet Functions

-- {{building-blocks}}: optical Pluggables Building Blocks
+- {{building-blocks}}: Optical Module Functional Building Block

-- {{data-model}}: optical Pluggables Data Modeling
+- {{data-model}}: Optical Modules Data Modeling

-- {{yang-model}}: optical Pluggables Yang Model
+- {{yang-model}}: Addressing Optical Modules Attributes From Google Sheet

-- {{pluggable-gap-analysis}}: optical pluggable Gap Analysis
+- {{gap-analysis}}: Optical Module Data Modeling Gap Analysis

 - {{plug-lcm}}: Optical Pluggables Lifecycle Management

 {: #optical-pluggable-in-device-packet-function}
 # Optical pluggable module in a Device with Packet Functions

 {{figure-details-packet-optical-device}} shows a host packet device from vendor X, which is connected to optical device, equipped with optical pluggable modules from vendor X and Y. This figure exposes the following internal and external interfaces:

-A. This interface provides the control the host and all it's components.
+A. This interface provides the control of the host and all it's components.
 Note that the YANG data model addressing pluggable modules will be provided at interface (A), i.e., the management interface of the device.
 In general the HOST can be any devices (packet, OTN etc.) But in specific this draft addresses this when the Host is a packet device.

 B. The CMIS {{CMIS}} defines the communication interface between host devices and optical modules.